CrimsonTome/crimsontome.com/posts/making-your-own-blog.md

 - Make sure `Public` is ticked, it should be by default
 - Keep `Include all branches` unticked (it's what I did, so some things may be different if you decide to tick it, I can't help with some things at that point)

+### Netlify config

 GitHub will then generate your repo using the eleventy base blog template.
 There will be a list of files generated, an important one being `README.md`.
 As the README states, you will need to `Edit _data/metadata.json`.
 You will find this at `https://github.com/your-github-name/your-repo-name/blob/master/_data/metadata.json`.
 But first, make sure you commit your changes if you've made any and let's head over to [Netlify](https://app.netlify.com/signup).
 You can use your email or GitHub login (I'd recommend using GH as that is what I did).
 Once logged in go to <https://app.netlify.com/start>, choose `GitHub` as the option for Continuous Deployment then select your repo you have created with the elventy template.
 Then click `Deploy site`.
 Head to `https://app.netlify.com/sites/user-name/settings/general#site-details`.
 For now Netlify provides you with its own subdomain at `subdomain.netlify.app` but you can change it by presssing `Change site name`.
-Back to GitHub, remember `metadata.json`?
+### Back to GitHub
+Remember `metadata.json`?
 You'll need to fill that in now to customise the template to match you.
 ```
 {
   "title": "Blog title",